amitxv/PC-Tuning/docs/post-install.md

 ## Memory Cleaner & Timer Resolution (Windows 10 1909 & Under)

 Feel free to skip this step as it is not required, Microsoft fixed the standby list memory management issues in a later version of Windows.
-[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering this "trick" useless
+[Memory Cleaner](https://github.com/danskee/MemoryCleaner) ([alternative link](https://git.zusier.xyz/Zusier/MemoryCleaner)) also allows us to set the kernel timer-resolution globally however the behaviour of timer-resolution changed in 2004+ as explained in [this article](https://randomascii.wordpress.com/2020/10/04/windows-timer-resolution-the-great-rule-change/), rendering this 'trick' useless

 - Place ``C:\prerequisites\Memory-Cleaner.exe`` in win + r, **shell:startup** & open it